basicsofICT/dockerTasks/README.md

 ---

-## 4. Use Docker run command to run a docker container based on alpine image and get access to the container shell.
+## 4. Use Docker run command to run a docker container based on alpine image, the name of the container should be alpine-it-demo and get access to the container shell.
 i.	docker run -it alpine /bin/sh

 ii.
-Use mkdir command to make some directories.
+Use mkdir command to make some directories: /lab/dir1 /lab/dir2

 iii.
 Use exit command to exit from the container’s shell.

 ## 5. Run a static website in a container using an existing image “static-site”.

 i.	docker run --name static-site-2 -e AUTHOR="Your Name" -d -p 8888:80 dockersamples/static-site

 ii.
-Type localhost:8888 in your browser.
+Click Open in browser to view the simple website.

 ---